 Learn how to save money on your policy, which coverage limits to choose, and more on Insureon's cyber liability insurance cost analysis page.

 The median cost of workers’ compensation insurance is about $30 per month, or $370 per year, for bookkeepers.
 This policy is required in almost every state for bookkeeping businesses with employees.
 It can help cover medical fees and lost wages for work-related injuries and illnesses.

-The finance and accounting insurance agents at Insureon work with leading U.S. carriers to find bookkeeping insurance policies that fit your business, whether you work alone or run a business with multiple employees.
-Apply today to compare insurance quotes from multiple carriers with one free online application.
+Insureon's licensed agents work with leading U.S. providers to find bookkeeping insurance policies that fit your business, whether you work alone or with employees.
+Compare quotes today with one free online application.
 If you decide to purchase a policy, you’ll work with an account manager who specializes in business risks for bookkeepers.